Checklists for web content authors

 - Links all use descriptive text.
 Avoid using ‘click here’ for links.
 Use descriptive text that clearly describes the linked information.
 For example, ‘see the full program’.

-- File type and size are included in all PDF file names
+- File type and size are included in all downloadable file names

 For example 2010 Annual Report (PDF, 2MB).